thequeenofclubs/thequeenofclubs/README.md

-# Welcome To Tara's GitHub Profile
+# Welcome To Valerie's GitHub Profile

 > **Note:** You're currently reading my Resume (more like a CV).
 If you scroll down past the CV, you'll find four of my most noteworthy projects.

 ## Introduction
 I'm a photographer, software developer, and [music producer](https://soundcloud.com/yearseve), to name a few.
-I'm from Mississauga, Ontario, Canada, and I'm a Computer Engineering student at York University.
+I'm from Mississauga, Ontario, Canada, and I'm a Computer Science student at York University.
 See more [here.](#education)

 ## Hobbies
 - Building Computers